Walter McFadden

-Walter McFadden, Jr. (born January 21, 1987) is a former American football cornerback.
-He was selected by the Oakland Raiders in the fifth round (138th overall) of the 2010 NFL Draft.
-He played college football at Auburn and high school football at Ely High School in Pompano Beach, Florida.
+Walter McFadden Jr. (born January 21, 1987) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He was selected by the Oakland Raiders in the fifth round of the 2010 NFL draft.
+He played college football for the Auburn Tigers and high school football at Ely High School in Pompano Beach, Florida.

 Professional career

 Oakland Raiders

-He was drafted by Oakland Raiders in the fifth round (138th overall) of the 2010 NFL Draft.
+He was selected by Oakland Raiders in the fifth round (138th overall) of the 2010 NFL draft.
 He was released by the Raiders on September 3, 2011.

 Jacksonville Jaguars

 On October 18, 2011, he was signed to the Jacksonville Jaguars practice squad.

 Cincinnati Bengals

 On November 15, 2011, he signed to the Cincinnati Bengals practice squad.
 On November 22, 2011, he was released by the Bengals after seven days being signed.

 Pittsburgh Steelers

 On January 20, 2012, McFadden was signed by the Pittsburgh Steelers.

 He was released August 27, 2012, and was re-signed to the practice squad on December 26, 2012.